2017 – 2018 Travel PLANS

 Come along with us to spend a few magical days in Baja California.
 You will be transported via deluxe motor coach right from downtown San Diego to Scammon’s Lagoon for three Whale watching excursions.
 The return trip includes two days enjoying the Guadalupe valley’s beautiful landscapes, museums, vineyards and Mexican viniculture interlaced with gourmet foods, wine tastings and glorious pacific sunset views from our hotel in Ensenada before returning to San Diego.

 The trip price includes: 7 days and 6 nights’ accommodation, most meals with one drink each.
 Meals are chosen according to local specialty, snacks and drinking water, all visits and excursions mentioned in the itinerary, THREE whale-watching excursions in Scammon’s Lagoon, services of experienced local travel guides, along with taxes and tips of included meals and hotels.
 The cost is $1550/person, double occupancy, with an additional $300 single supplement.
-Select Whale Trip to find a complete description
+Select Whale Trip to find a complete description, but hurry as the trip is almost sold out.

 Bus trip to Riverside County